What is meditation?

-What is meditation?
 The Pali word for meditation is “Bhavana,” which means “to make grow” or “to develop.”
 What is mindfulness?
 Mindfulness meditation is what comes from paying attention to something in this moment, on purpose, and without judgment.
-Adapted from Jon Kabat-Zinn’s Audio “Mindfulness for Beginners“.
+(Adapted from Jon Kabat-Zinn’s Audio “Mindfulness for Beginners“)

 Personal Insights on Mindfulness Meditation

-If I’m honest, my mindfulness meditation practice has probably saved my life, not literally but emotionally.
-Maybe literally as well.
-I finished meditating a few minutes before I started this blog and found myself censoring and not wanting to write about the internal sense of beauty and connection I felt.
-My thought says, “Don’t tell them that.
-They will think…” The question becomes, “Do I choose to be limited by my fear or do I honestly share what I value?”
+If I’m honest, my mindfulness meditation practice has probably saved my life, emotionally if not literally.
+I finished meditating a few minutes before I started this blog and found myself self-censoring, not wanting to write about the internal sense of beauty and connection I felt.
+My train of thought said: “Don’t tell them that.
+They will think…” The question becomes: “Do I choose to be limited by my fear or do I honestly share what I value?”

-The experience of beauty and connection was a reminder to notice all that I have or, more accurately, all that is here in this life to be valued and cherished if I will allow myself to become aware of it.
-I did not have to do a thing to deserve it.
-Committing to this moment helps me see that.
-It might seem like I’m saying that being in the moment makes all of my troubles go away, I’m not.
-I’m saying that I am working to change my relationship with this moment so that I see what is actually here, beauty and pain and learn to work with both as best I can.
-This might be a good time for some definitions of mindfulness.
+The experience of beauty and connection was a reminder to notice all that I have.
+More accurately, to notice all that exists in my life that can be valued and cherished if I allow myself to become aware of it.
+I did not have to do a thing to deserve it; committing to this moment helps me see that.
+While it might sound like I’m saying that being in the moment makes all of my troubles go away, but I’m not.
+What I’m saying is that I am working to change my relationship with this moment, so that I see what is actually here—beauty and pain both—and learn to work with that as best I can.

 Definitions of Mindfulness